Congress grills Big Tech over competition, money and power

 Attorney Maureen Ohlhausen, a former Republican commissioner and acting chairwoman of the Federal Trade Commission, said the government can still protect against anticompetitive behavior without "reducing the focus on consumer welfare."
 She warned against "drastic" steps such as breakups that carry "serious risk of doing more harm than good for competition and consumers."

-Earlier in the day, a Facebook executive appeared before a Senate panel to defend the company's ambitious plan to create a digital currency and pledged to work with regulators to achieve a system that protects the privacy of users' data.
+Earlier Tuesday, a Facebook executive appeared before a Senate panel to defend the company's ambitious plan to create a digital currency and pledged to work with regulators to achieve a system that protects the privacy of users' data.
 David Marcus, who leads the Libra project, faced sharp criticism from both Democrats and Republicans.

 "Facebook is dangerous," asserted Sen. Sherrod Brown of Ohio, the committee's senior Democrat.
 Like a toddler playing with matches, "Facebook has burned down the house over and over," he told Marcus.
 "Do you really think people should trust you with their bank accounts and their money?"